google/oss-fuzz/docs/building_running_fuzzers.md

 # Building and Running Fuzzers

-_This page documents building and running fuzzers as part of an OSS project._
+_This page documents building and running fuzzers as part of an OSS project.
+See [BuildingRunning External Fuzzer](building_running_fuzzers_external.md) for oss-fuzz fuzzers.  _

 ## Prerequisites